MikroElektronika/mikrosdk_click_v2/clicks/angle2/DETAILS.md

 ### Application Task

-> This function reads angle data from the click module and displays that data using the UART console every 200 miliseconds.
+> This function reads angle data from the Click module and displays that data using the UART console every 200 miliseconds.

 ```c